Aims and Objectives:

 A high-quality education in Art and Design should engage, inspire and challenge pupils.
 The teaching and learning at Swalecliffe aims to equip our pupils with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
 We encourage children to think critically and develop a more rigorous understanding of art and design as well as teach our pupils how art and design has shaped our history and contributes to the culture, creativity and wealth of our nation.

 We aim to ensure that all pupils:

-Once a year, our pupils invite their family and carers to our annual art exhibition.
+Every other year, our pupils invite their family and carers to a whole school art exhibition.
 This is a very popular and successful event which provides our pupils with an opportunity to share their masterpieces with the wider community.
 We have many framed pieces of our pupil’s artwork proudly displayed around our school.

-For the past 5 years, our Year 1 pupils have held a ‘Self-Portrait’ exhibition at a local gallery.
+In addition, our Year 1 team host a ‘Self-Portrait’ exhibition at a local gallery.
 Parents, carers and members of the public are invited to view and celebrate their amazing portraits.